scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 processing, user-friendliness and usability of the PyHRF tool to make it more easy to use by non experts and clinicians.

-In the years to come, we plan to reduce the computation time by identifying a relevant parcellation of the brain from data instead of entering a parcellation of the whole brain which may not ensure reliable HRF estimation and detection performance.
-For that, we envisage to integrate the Join Parcellation Detection Estimation (JPDE) model presented in :cite:`Albughdadi2016`.
-The proposed approach consists in performing an online parcellation during the detection estimation step of JDE through the selection of sets of voxels that share the same HRF pattern.

-Finally, we plan to develop a light viewer to explore the results of PyHRF interactively.
+In the years to come, we plan to develop a light viewer to explore the results of PyHRF interactively.
 Moreover, we aspire to make the package compatible with Python 3 and extend its use to the analysis of fMRI data on small animals.